jmcameron/attachments/FOR_DEVELOPERS.md

 ### How to update release package

 Update the README.md with new fix/features

+launch make, this will create a attachments-<version>.zip in root directory

-launch make
+launch make fixsha, this will update the checksums in file update_pkg.xml

-this will create a attachments-<version>.zip in root directory launch make fixsha this will update the hecksums in file update_pkg.xml git push of all modifications create a release with v<version> as name upload the package file  attachments-<version>.zip into this release
+git push of all modifications

+create a release with v<version> as name

+upload the package file  attachments-<version>.zip into this release